-After connecting and configuring a communication option, perform the following steps to check that the connection to the monitoring server has been successfully established.
+After connecting and configuring a communication option, perform the following steps to check that the connection to the Monitoring platform has been successfully established.

-- 1. Access SetApp and select Commissioning > Status. - 2.
-In the Summary section, under Server Comm., make sure S_OK is displayed together with the selected communication option.

-3. Scroll down to the Communication section and check that the communication options are as required.
+- 1. Commission the inverter as describe in "Activating, Commissioning and Configuring the System" on page 33. - 2.
+Access SetApp and select Status from the Configuring screen. - 3.
+In the Summary section, under Server Comm., make sure S_OK is displayed together with the selected communication option. - 4.
+Scroll down to the Communication section and check that the communication options are as required.